To understand this possible connection, you have to consider how blood pressure is normally controlled by the nervous system.

 Neuromuscular dentistry is a dental treatment philosophy intended to correct a “malalignment”of the jaw at the temporomandibular joint and produce a balanced bite.
 The neuromuscular dentist uses several computerized instruments to measure y

 Stephanie Mensh recently wrote a blog for the Disruptive Women in Health Care website.
 The title is, Getting What You Need From the System: Tips for Advocating.
 Ms. Mensch and her husband were in their 30's when he suffered a stroke.
 As she said, &

 TMJ disorders most often affect women in their childbearing years, however it is important that we not forget about the men who suffer as well.
 We’d like to share thoughts from David, a fellow TMJ patient.
 To give you some ba

 The TMJA recently received an e-mail from a TMJ patient who would like to hear from others who have had post TMJ surgical side effects.
 We would like to open this blog for discussion and encourage you to share your experiences.
 "Has anyone ex

 The Agency for Healthcare Research and Quality (AHRQ) contracted with The Lewin Group to conduct a study of the per-patient cost and efficacy/effectiveness of treatment for TMJ.
 This study was carried out at the request of the Senate Appropriations Co

-We received the following question from a TMJ patient and wanted to share this with our readers: For the past month I've been researching Platelet Rich Plasma injections (PRP) and its use in joint therapies.
-Although I've been researching
+We received the following question from a TMJ patient and wanted to share this with our readers: For the past month I have been researching Platelet Rich Plasma injections (PRP) and its use in joint therapies.

 Sharon is a TMJ patient who had both the Vitek (VKII) and Hoffman total joint implants and has had multiple surgical procedures.
 This year she has been diagnosed with adenoid cystic carcinoma.
 That is a cancer that affects the salivary glands and lymph